zlaalamiWD/readme/docs/Documentation/workflows/mail-box.md

 ## RoutingFailed

-When a fax fails to transfer to the pharmacy, the system sends a mailbox event and updates the status to RoutingFailed in the HealthDyne System.
+Upon a failed prescription transfer to the pharmacy, the system sends a mailbox event and updates the status to **RoutingFailed** in the HealthDyne System.

 #### Sample "RoutingFailed" event